Louie Simmons: Westside Barbell methods

-Simmons claims that he developed and invented special barbell exercises that are used to target weaknesses in the competition lifts.
+Simmons claims that he invented and developed special barbell exercises that are used to target weaknesses in the competition lifts.
 Upper- and lower-body special exercises are rotated frequently (at least every three weeks) on the principle that training the same special exercise for too long will be counterproductive.
 The training system emphasizes the variety of special exercises.
 Different lifts can be performed, for example the good-morning instead of the squat.
 Competition lifts can be altered by increasing or decreasing the range of motion, such as squatting to a low or high box, performing partial range-of-motion bench presses, using wooden boards to shorten the stroke, or deadlifting from blocks or pins in a power cage.
 The conventional barbell can be replaced with specialty bars such as a cambered bar, safety squat bar, or Swiss bar.

 The loading of special exercises is designed to simultaneously increase strength and speed every week.
 Two "Max Effort" (ME) sessions a week, one each for the upper and lower body, require training with maximally heavy weights on the special exercises described above.
 Two "Dynamic Effort" (DE) sessions a week, again, one each for upper and lower body, call for training with sub-maximal weights but accelerating as much as possible in the upwards portion of the lift.
 By alternating ME and DE sessions, the conjugate sequence system is meant as an alternative to traditional Western periodization in strength training, in which only one quality, such as hypertrophy, speed, or strength, is developed in a given week.
 This is in opposition to the conjugate sequence system used by Soviet athletes which trains one main motor ability at a time while maintaining the rest.

 The most common template for this method revolves around three methods of weight training used in conjunction with one another.
 These three methods are: